 d) Acquisition: for unconverted email recipients, acquisition emails offer valuable content and enticing offers to nudge them through the entire buying process.

-Apart from boosting your advertising campaigns, email marketing has the following benefits:
+Apart from boosting your advertising campaigns, most reputable email marketing companies agree that email marketing has the following benefits:

 - Personalization: you can personalize messages and segment customers, with the relevant content increasing the likelihood of the recipient reading and acting on the content.